The Discovery of an Active Wind from the Milky Way's Black Hole: Evidence of the Wind

+Part of our CO map includes emission from +80 \kms\ feature in the western edge of the image.
+Although the cloud's exact trajectory is unknown, it is known to interact with the CND and OH streamer within the central parsec of the Galaxy \citep{Karlsson2015}.
+It is considered to be part of the CND.
+Depending on CND and +80 \kms \, cloud's relative geometry, the wind cone opening angle is $\sim 45$ degrees or possibly slightly larger.
+The outer lobes of the CND lie outside our field of view \citep[e.g.][]{Yusef-Zadeh2001}.

-\subsection{Evidence of the Wind}
+\section{Evidence of the Wind}

-Black hole winds originate near the event horizon where gas temperatures are high.
-As the wind travels outwards it is expected to clear the cold molecular gas on its path.
-Figures \ref{fig:CO_Xray} and \ref{fig:COpb_vel} show a cone devoid of cold gas with a 45-degree opening angle extending from \sgra\ to the edge of our field of view ($\sim1$~pc).
-The orientation of the clearing and the CND suggests that the wind is directed on the sky toward the south-southwest (SSW) and is pointed toward the observer.
+Black hole winds originate near the event horizon, where gas temperatures are high.
+As the wind travels outwards, it is expected to clear the cold molecular gas on its path.
+The CND is permeated by low temperature molecular gas \citep[e.g.,][and references above]{Tanaka2021}.
+In this context an outflow/wind from the black hole would be identified by a clearing of cold gas on the path of the high-temperature plasma.
+We use the term ``wind" here, as it is not collimated enough to be called a jet \citep{1984jet}.
+Figures \ref{fig:COpb_vel} and \ref{fig:CO_Xray}, show a cone devoid of cold gas with a 45-degree opening angle (Section \ref{sec:cold_gas} (vi)) extending from \sgra\ to the edge of our field of view ($\sim1$~pc).
+We argue that the observed CO cavity is likely created by a hot active wind originating from \sgra.